 1. Alternative to NSAID's

 Just as dangerous as opioids are NSAIDs (non-steroidal anti-inflammatory drugs), which are sold over the counter and also prescribed.
-Examples of some NSAIDs are Aleve, Advil, Tylenol, and Ibuprofen.
+Examples of NSAIDs are Aleve, Advil, Tylenol, and Ibuprofen.
 It is common for people with medical conditions that cause pain and inflammation to use NSAIDs.
 Athletes have been taking these pills for decades.
 It is the belief of most, that these drugs are safe as they are classified as non-steroidal anti-inflammatory drugs, and are said to not have addictive characteristics.
-However, these NSAIDs may actually be much more harmful than we once thought, and cause serious issues.(Link).
+However, these NSAIDs may actually be much more harmful than we once thought, and cause serious issues(Link).
 Athletes like runners are told to avoid NSAID's before races as they increase the risk of renal damage.
-NSAIDs have adverse side-effects to the human body if taken for an extended period of time.
+NSAIDs have adverse side-effects on the human body if taken for an extended period of time.

 The way NSAIDs work is by obstructing enzymes called COX-1 and COX-2.
 These enzymes produce compounds created by our cells called prostaglandins.
 COX-1 protects the digestive system lining and promotes blood clotting while COX-2 works to control inflammation.
 When there is a blockage of any of these enzymes, negative side effects will most likely follow.
 Some serious side effects of NSAIDs include liver failure, high blood pressure, stomach ulcer, and kidney damage just to name a few.

 Instead of taking NSAIDs, CBD can be used to reduce the severity or find relief from body discomfort and inflammation.